jondegenhardt/helloworld/README.md

 #### Special characters

 Single quotes, double quotes, and vertical bars are an issue on raw GitHub pages. e.g. '--a|abc num [,num...]'.
 Whereas backquote is fine: `--a|abc num [,num...]`.
 But suppose you want the single quote?
+And, as this example shows, vertical bars initiate unwanted tables.

 First bit is to turn off "smart quote" generation.
 Add the following to the _config.yml file:
 ```